RAND HRS Longitudinal File 2016 (V2)

-The RAND HRS Longitudinal File is a cleaned, easy-to-use, and streamlined version of the Health and Retirement Study (HRS) core interviews, with derived variables covering a very large range of measures (demographics, health, health insurance, out-of-pocket medical expenditures, income, Social Security, pensions, wealth, family structure, retirement plans, expectations, employment history, etc.).
-Variables are named and derived consistently across waves, and any cross-wave differences are documented.
+The RAND HRS Longitudinal File is a cleaned, easy-to-use, and streamlined data product containing information from Core and Exit Interviews of the Health and Retirement Study (HRS), with derived variables covering a large range of topics.
+It contains variables on demographics, health, health insurance, Social Security, pensions, family structure, retirement plans, expectations, and employment history, as well as imputations for income, assets, and medical expenditures developed at RAND.
+All variables are named and derived consistently across survey years, and any cross-wave differences are documented.

-The RAND HRS Longitudinal File 2016 (V1) includes thirteen waves (1992-2016; and 1993 and 1995 of AHEAD) and all seven entry cohorts: the initial 1992 Health and Retirement Study (HRS) cohort; the 1993 Study of Assets and Health Dynamics (AHEAD) cohort; the Children of Depression and War Baby cohorts entering in 1998; the Early Baby Boomer cohort entering in 2004; the Mid Baby Boomer cohort entering in 2010; and the Late Baby Boomer cohort entering in 2016.
+The RAND HRS Longitudinal File 2016 (V2) includes thirteen waves of Core Interview data across fifteen survey years (1992, 1993, 1994, 1995, and biennially 1996-2016) as well as Exit Interview data collected across thirteen survey years (1994, 1995, and biennially 1996-2016).
+The file also encompasses all seven entry cohorts: the initial 1992 Health and Retirement Study (HRS) cohort; the 1993 Study of Assets and Health Dynamics (AHEAD) cohort; the Children of Depression and War Baby cohorts entering in 1998; the Early Baby Boomer cohort entering in 2004; the Mid Baby Boomer cohort entering in 2010; and the Late Baby Boomer cohort entering in 2016.

 To access the data: